-Meets AESO Rule Section 502.4 Automated Dispatch & Messaging System (ADaMS) Requirements Subsection 4(1)ADaMS must be continuously operational and monitored 24/7.
+In Alberta, URICA meets AESO Rule Section 502.4 Automated Dispatch & Messaging System (ADaMS) Requirements Subsection 4(1)ADaMS must be continuously operational and monitored 24/7.

 Rather than supervise, schedule, and pay for fully staffed and underutilized dispatch operations, leverage URICA to manage your facility output as a cost effective solution.